-On Sunday, they will take that experience to a whole new level.
+On Sunday, they took experience to a whole new level.

-Ashlynn, 13, will be one of four girls in the 12-13 age group competing in the NFL’s Pass, Punt & Kick team championship competition at Paul Brown Stadium at the Cincinnati Bengals’ home game Sunday.
+Ashlynn, 13, was of four girls in the 12-13 age group competing in the NFL’s Pass, Punt & Kick team championship competition at Paul Brown Stadium at the Cincinnati Bengals’ home game Sunday.

-The competition will be held at 9 a.m. and all the competitors will return for the halftime ceremony at the Bengals game.
+The competition was be held at 9 a.m. and all competitors returned for the halftime ceremony at the Bengals game.

 “She attended her first Bengals game when she was four years old,” Monty said, beaming.
 “This will definitely be our most memorable game.”